 It’s simple.
 Some people prefer traveling alone because they want more freedom but if you travel with partner/friend there is always someone to talk to.
 Happiness is doubled when is shared.

 Your video is absolutely amazing, what is your favorite part while doing/ taking videos?
 And any challenges?

 I like everything from filming to editing.
 I’d classify myself as an amateur film-maker.
 I just bought my first camera last year so I still must learn a lot how to do.

 Capturing photos and videos can be a great way of keeping the memories of your travels intact and a great way to tell your story.

-As a traveller, what’s the biggest lesson you’ve learned while travelling in the Philippines?
+As a traveler, what’s the biggest lesson you’ve learned while traveling in the Philippines?

 Traveling gives you a new perspective that’s different from just reading about it.

-We met a lot of poor people with smile on their face even when their life isnt easy.
+We met a lot of poor people with a smile on their face even when their life isn’t easy.
 It may sound cliche but the purpose of life is to live in joy and through love.

 Everything else is just a means to that end.